 So what's the best way to put a digital mood board together?
-There are a ton of tools to make things easy for you, so we've looked around and gathered together the best of the bunch...
+There are a ton of tools to make things easy for you.
+We've gathered together the best of the bunch.

-A handy app for the iPad that will help you with putting together mood boards is Moodboard by Any Tribe.
+A handy app for the iPad that will help you with putting together mood boards is Moodboard.
 You can add photos from your Photo Library or the web, send your moodboards to Twitter and Facebook, or share via email.
-You can also share editable boards using iTunes File Sharing, plus the latest version has support for Retina.
+You can also share editable boards using iTunes File Sharing, and there's support for Retina.

-It's a useful tool although it does have a scrapbook feel to it.
+Although it's a useful tool, it does have a bit of a scrapbook feel to it.
 You may want to judge whether you use a board, a PDF or an app, based on the client and which medium suits them best.

 Olioboard is the perfect online app for creating mood boards for interior design.
 The tool's main purpose is to design a room in 2D or 3D and try it before you buy.
 But you can also use its preview of colour schemes and furniture choices to create an impressive mood board that you can save and share with friends and clients alike.

-New image sharing site Matboard is specifically targeting creatives as an alternative to the more mainstream Pinterest.
+Image sharing site The Matboard is specifically targeting creatives as an alternative to the more mainstream Pinterest.
 Check out our in-depth review of what it has to offer.

-Never considered using the Evernote notetaking app to create mood boards?
-Us neither - but this blog post by Julie Gomoll explains exactly how it's done...
+Ever considered using the Evernote notetaking app to create mood boards?
+Us neither, but it can be done.
+This blog post by Julie Gomoll explains exactly how.

 This free tool for creating fashion collages enables you to create mood boards from text and graphics you find on the web.
 There's a good video tutorial explaining how to use it here.

-Upload your images to this digital mood board creation tool and organize them into project files, then use the web editor to easily pull together design trends and color schemes.
-The mood boards you create can be shared on various social media sites and imported into documents and presentations simply and easily.
+Upload your images to this digital mood board creation tool and organise them into project files, then use the web editor to easily pull together design trends and colour schemes.
+The mood boards you create can be shared on various social media sites and easily imported into documents and presentations.
 A range of mood board themes are available to get you started.